DanRCM/API_Automation_Jenkins/README.md

 # API_Automation
 This automation practice, implemented in Jenkins, focuses on API testing using the Star Wars API (swapi).
-It's important to note that the practice was conducted on a Linux environment.
-Therefore, instead of using bat for commands (which is common in Windows), the sh command is used to execute shell commands on Linux.
+It's important to note that the practice was conducted on a **Linux environment**.
+Therefore, instead of using **bat** for commands (which is common in Windows), the **sh** command is used to execute shell commands on Linux.

 # About API Automation